 Find information specific to your sector here, including tools to help raise awareness and engagement.

 There are a number of specific areas in the Law that provide for the Authority to be consulted, give approval or accreditation in certain limited circumstances.
 Some of these areas will be developed further in the months and years ahead and if you have any questions, please do get in touch.

-If you are based in the Bailiwick of Guernsey and use data about, or related to, people you need to be aware of some changes to the legal issues surrounding transferring that data outside of the Bailiwick.
+If you are based in the Bailiwick of Guernsey and use data about, or related to, people you need to be aware of legal issues surrounding transferring that data outside of the Bailiwick.